All Products

 class Program {

-// If you have not set an environment variable, replace the next line with: private static readonly string ApiKey = "sk-xxx"
+// If no environment variable is set, replace next line with: private static readonly string ApiKey = "sk-xxx"

 private static readonly string ApiKey = Environment.GetEnvironmentVariable("DASHSCOPE_API_KEY") ?? throw new InvalidOperationException("DASHSCOPE_API_KEY environment variable is not set.");

-// This is the URL for the Singapore region.
-For Beijing region models, replace with: wss://dashscope.aliyuncs.com/api-ws/v1/inference/
+// Use this URL for Singapore region.
+For Beijing region, replace with: wss://dashscope.aliyuncs.com/api-ws/v1/inference/

 private const string WebSocketUrl = "wss://dashscope-intl.aliyuncs.com/api-ws/v1/inference/";